How to File for Divorce

 Negotiations and Settlement

-Most divorces resolve thanks to negotiations between the parties or their attorneys.
+Most divorces are resolved through negotiations between the parties or their attorneys.
 In those cases, the negotiations lead to a settlement agreement.
 We then submit the settlement agreement to the court for review.
 If approved, the court can order the divorce.

 Read: Settlement & Divorce